 HPV vaccine and multiple sclerosis – the study

-In a recent issue of JAMA, researchers assessed the correlation between the HPV vaccine and multiple sclerosis (MS) – the looked at the risk of MS and other similar central nervous system diseases after receiving Gardasil, the quadrivalent HPV vaccine.
+In a study published in the Journal of the American Medical Association, researchers assessed the correlation between the HPV vaccine and multiple sclerosis (MS).
+They looked at the risk of MS and other similar central nervous system disorders after receiving the quadrivalent version of Gardasil.
 The study utilized a large patient population, and the results pretty clear:

-- The study examined 3.9 million women and girls, including 790,000 who had received the Gardasil vaccine.
+- This cohort study examined 3.9 million women and girls, including 790,000 who had received the Gardasil vaccine.
 The total amount of Gardasil doses was over 2 million.

 - The study looked at the medical records of all females aged 10 years to 44 years in Denmark and Sweden, followed up from 2006 to 2013.

-- After excluding those who had already been diagnosed with multiple sclerosis or another demyelinating neurological conditions, the researchers tracked all first-time diagnoses of optic neuritis, neuromyelitis optica, transverse myelitis, and acute disseminated encephalomyelitis, which are other, non-multiple sclerosis demyelinating diseases
+- After excluding those who had already been diagnosed with multiple sclerosis or other demyelinating neurological conditions, the researchers tracked all first-time diagnoses of optic neuritis, neuromyelitis optica, transverse myelitis, and acute disseminated encephalomyelitis, which are other, non-multiple sclerosis demyelinating diseases.

 - Because the first symptoms of some of these diseases may take up to 24 months to manifest, the researchers examined the medical records for a full two years after the last HPV vaccine dose (in the vaccinated group), comparing it to the rates in unvaccinated subjects.